purpleidea/mgmt/DOCUMENTATION.md

 The force property is required if we want the file resource to be able to change a file into a directory or vice-versa.
 If such a change is needed, but the force property is not set to `true`, then this file resource will error.

+###Hostname

+The hostname resource manages static, transient/dynamic and pretty hostnames on the system and watches them for changes.

+#### static_hostname
+The static hostname is the one configured in /etc/hostname or a similar file.
+It is chosen by the local user.
+It is not always in sync with the current host name as returned by the gethostname() system call.

+#### transient_hostname
+The transient / dynamic hostname is the one configured via the kernel's sethostbyname().
+It can be different from the static hostname in case DHCP or mDNS have been configured to change the name based on network information.

+#### pretty_hostname
+The pretty hostname is a free-form UTF8 host name for presentation to the user.

+#### hostname
+Hostname is the fallback value for all 3 fields above, if only `hostname` is specified, it will set all 3 fields to this value.

 ###Msg